vacp2p/rfc/specs/waku/waku-1.md

 A full bloom filter (all the bits set to 1) means that the node is to be considered a `Full Node` and it will accept any topic.

-If both Topic Interest and bloom filter are specified, Topic Interest always takes precedence and bloom filter MUST be ignored.
+If both topic interest and bloom filter are specified, topic interest always takes precedence and bloom filter MUST be ignored.

-If only bloom filter is specified, the current Topic Interest MUST be discarded and only the updated bloom filter MUST be used when forwarding or posting envelopes.
+If only bloom filter is specified, the current topic interest MUST be discarded and only the updated bloom filter MUST be used when forwarding or posting envelopes.

 A bloom filter with all bits set to 0 signals that the node is not currently interested in receiving any envelope.

-#### Topic Interest update
+##### Topic Interest Field

-This packet is used by Waku nodes for sharing their interest in messages with specific topics.
+Topic interest is used to share a node's interest in messages with specific topics.
 It does this in a more bandwidth considerate way, at the expense of some metadata protection.
 Peers MUST only send envelopes with specified topics.

 It is currently bounded to a maximum of 10000 topics.
 If you are interested in more topics than that, this is currently underspecified and likely requires updating it.
 The constant is subject to change.

-If only Topic Interest is specified, the current bloom filter MUST be discarded and only the updated Topic Interest MUST be used when forwarding or posting envelopes.
+If only topic interest is specified, the current bloom filter MUST be discarded and only the updated topic interest MUST be used when forwarding or posting envelopes.

 An empty array signals that the node is not currently interested in receiving any envelope.

-#### Rate Limits update
+##### Rate Limits Field

-This packet is used for informing other nodes of their self defined rate limits.
+Rate limits is used to inform other nodes of their self defined rate limits.

 In order to provide basic Denial-of-Service attack protection, each node SHOULD define its own rate limits.
 The rate limits SHOULD be applied on IPs, peer IDs, and envelope topics.